pacso/aoc_rb/README.md

 You're now able to run all the `aoc` commands provided by this gem.

 You'll see you have a few options when running the `aoc` command within your project.
+Running `aoc help` will show you all of your options:

+    $ aoc help
+    Commands:
+      aoc exec            # executes and optionally submits the puzzle for today, or the specified date aoc help [COMMAND]  # Describe available commands or one specific command aoc output          # outputs results from your solution for the given day aoc prep            # preps everything you need for a new puzzle aoc spec            # runs tests for today, or the specified date aoc version         # prints the current installed version of AocRb

+If you want to see you options for a given command:

+    $ aoc help prep
+    Usage:
+      aoc prep

+    Options:
+      -y, [--year=N]
+      -d, [--day=N]

-`prep` will set everything up for a new daily puzzle.
+Running `aoc prep` will set everything up for a new daily puzzle.
 It defaults to the puzzle for today, but you can work with older puzzles by passing the year and day:

     $ aoc prep 2017 12